Jungledisk/jungledocs/src/006_BackupSolutions.rst

 The network drive also holds Legacy Backups and Sync Folders.
 You can access files on the network drive with Web Access.

-Legacy Backup
+Simple Backup
 -------------
-The Legacy Backup is the "meat" of the network drive.
-It stores full files without compression.
+A Simple Backup uploads full files to the Network Drive without compressing them.
 For example, if you have 15 GB of data within your backup set, 15 GB of storage space will be used (not including previous versions).
 Individual file size is restricted to 5 GB.
 Legacy backup is intended for viewing only, as unwanted file changes or deletions may happen with modification.

 Sync Folders
 ------------